ionic-team/ionic-docs/versioned_docs/version-v6/developer-resources/guides/first-app-v3/realtime-updates-ionic-deploy.md

 ![app id location](/img/guides/first-app-v3/app-id-location.png)

-And we’ll just use “Master” as the channel name.
+And we’ll use “Master” as the channel name.
 Putting this together looks like:

 ```shell
 $ ionic cordova plugin add cordova-plugin-ionic@latest --save